 This analysis is represented in the dashboard as a stacked bar chart.
 Each stacked bar shows the share of renter households in each race and ethnic group that are cost burdened and severely cost burdened.
-For example, in Sacramento County, 45 percent of Asian renter households, 68 percent of Black renter households, 54 percent of Latinx renter households, and 47 percent of white renter households are experiencing cost burden.
-In addition, 23 percent of Asian renter households, 41 percent of Black renter households, 23 percent of Latinx renter households, and 22 percent of white renter households are experiencing severe cost burden.
+For example, in Sacramento County, 45 percent of Asian renter households, 59 percent of Black renter households, 61 percent of Latinx renter households, and 49 percent of white renter households are experiencing cost burden.
+In addition, 25 percent of Asian renter households, 31 percent of Black renter households, 30 percent of Latinx renter households, and 26 percent of white renter households are experiencing severe cost burden.

-COST BURDENED RENTER HOUSEHOLDS BY RACE & ETHNICITY Renters of color face the highest rates of cost burden in Sacramento County.
+COST BURDENED RENTER HOUSEHOLDS BY RACE & ETHNICITY

-Like the shortfall and cost burden by income analyses described above, this analysis uses one-year PUMS data for all counties and regions with more than 50,000 renter households and combines two, one-year samples for all remaining geographies with less than 50,000 renter households.
-In addition, to further ensure data reliability, we do not report race and ethnicity data that is based on fewer than 100 observations.
-For example, in Sacramento County, there were fewer than 100 observations in 2019 for the Other Pacific Islander renter households population; therefore, we do not report the percentage of cost burdened or severely cost burdened households for this demographic group.
+Like the shortfall and cost burden analyses described above, the cost burden analysis uses one-year PUMS data for all counties with more than 50,000 renter households and combines two, one-year samples for all remaining counties with less than 50,000 renter households.
+8 To further ensure data reliability, we do not report race and ethnicity data that is based on fewer than 100 observations.
+For example, in Yolo County, there were fewer than 100 observations in 2021 for the Other Pacific Islander and Native American renter households population; therefore, we do not report the percentage of cost burdened or severely cost burdened renter households for this demographic group.
 Even with quality controls in place, these values leverage sample survey data and should, therefore, be regarded as estimates.
 Small differences in cost burden across demographic groups or geographies, for example, should not be assumed to be statistically significant.